 Lending Club is a peer-to-peer lending site.
 What exactly does that mean?

 Have you ever tried getting an auto loan, or a mortgage loan, and thought to yourself, “man, I wish I could be the one deciding who gets approved and how much money they can have?”
+With Lending Club, you can!

 One of the many perks is that you can invest as little as $25 per loan.
 Spreading out $25 over 40 loans ( Remember that $1,000 minimum) is highly encouraged.
 From the in-depth research I have done on Lending Club, returns are commonly between 5-10%.
 That’s a much nicer ROI (return on investment) than you would get in any bank savings account.